Lit Silicon: A Case Where Thermal Imbalance Couples Concurrent Execution in Multiple GPUs: : Modeling Performance and Power

 \section{\name: Modeling Performance and Power}

-\name leads to performance and efficiency loss, and we ask the question: \textit{how much loss does \name introduce?} Given the dynamic nature of \name, capturing the final wait time at the end of each iteration fails to capture the impact overlap has on leader runtime.
-Therefore, we build analytical models for performance and power, allowing us to understand the potential gains of solving \name.
+\name leads to performance and efficiency loss, and we ask the question: \textit{how much loss does \name introduce?} Given the dynamic nature of \name, measuring the final wait time at the end of each iteration fails to capture the impact overlap has on leader runtime.
+To decompose the dynamics of \name{} into intuitive core concepts, we build analytical models for performance and power.
+While these models are not directly used for detection or mitigation of \name{}, the theoretical derivation into Insights~\ref{ins:perf-model}~and~\ref{ins:power-model} helps quantify the key contributor to \name{}: frequency.